-On 31st March, AutoRek’s Nick Botha sat down with the Payments Association and a panel of experts to discuss the challenges of the payments industry, paying particular attention to key topics such as regulation and the back-office.
+On March 31, AutoRek’s Nick Botha sat down with the Payments Association and a panel of experts to discuss the challenges of the payments industry, paying particular attention to key topics such as regulation and the back office.

 Why are payments and e-money firms experiencing challenges today?